BBC: Radio

 For a worldwide audience the BBC World Service provides news, current affairs and information in more than 40 languages, including English, around the world, and is available in over 150 capital cities, making it the world's largest external broadcaster in terms of reception area, language selection and audience reach.
 It is broadcast worldwide on shortwave radio, DAB and online and has an estimated weekly audience of 192 million, and its websites have an audience of 38 million people per week.
 Since 2005, it is also available on DAB in the UK, a step not taken before, due to the way it is funded.
 Following the Government's spending review in 2011, the service was funded for the first time through the Licence fee.
 In recent years, some services of the World Service have been reduced: the Thai service ended in 2006, as did the Eastern European languages.
 Resources were diverted instead into the new BBC News Arabic.

 Historically the BBC was the only legal radio broadcaster based in the UK mainland until 1967, when University Radio York, then under the name Radio York, was launched as the first, and now oldest, legal independent radio station in the country.
 However, the BBC did not enjoy a complete monopoly before this, as several Continental stations, such as Radio Luxembourg, had broadcast programmes in English to Britain since the 1930s and the Isle of Man-based Manx Radio began in 1964.
 Today, despite the advent of commercial broadcasting, BBC radio stations remain among the most listened-to in the country.
 Radio 2 has the largest audience share (up to 16.8% in 2011–12) and Radios 1 and 4 ranked second and third in terms of weekly reach.

 BBC programming is also available to other services and in other countries.
 Since 1943, the BBC has provided radio programming to the British Forces Broadcasting Service, which broadcasts in countries where British troops are stationed.
-BBC Radio 1 is also carried in Canada on Sirius XM (online streaming only).
+BBC Radio 1 is also carried in Canada on SiriusXM (online streaming only).
 The BBC is a patron of the Radio Academy, a registered UK charity that promotes excellence in broadcasting.